Darwinkel/darwinkel.net/_posts/2025-07-12-cranberry-grape-mead-2.md

 First bottle was uncorked almost immediately when people expressed interest on the family barbecue on the 23rd.
 The good news: cold crashing and raking has made the hooch a beautiful crystal clear pink!
 Very aesthetic.
 In addition, most of the foulness and sourness was gone.

 The taste itself was OK, with some residual hoochiness (presumably yeastiness).
-We'll see how it develops.
+We'll see how it develops[^2].
 I really hope it will gain some complexity.

 ### Notes

 [^1]: Update: when transferring to the other carboy I managed to entirely salvage the cork using a screwdriver.
 Hooray!
+[^2]: Update 03-10-2025: it definitely didn't get worse.
+It's drinkable, if a little hoochy.